 You are treated as a cash paying patient, and legally, health shares are under no obligation to cover your health expenses (especially for elective surgeries or anything that results from behavior that the health share does not condone (ie: smoking, skydiving, etc)).
 Many also won’t cover preexisting conditions, at least for the first several years.
 Even with these limitations, a health share program might still be right for you.

 Health shares are NOT “health insurance”, and quite frankly, that’s a part of what attracts us to this option.
 Less expensive.
 More streamlined.
 Easier to understand.

 For the record, we use Liberty Health Share – one of the most popular options in the full-time RVing community.
-We pay $299/month combined for my wife and me.
+We pay $399/month combined for my wife and me.
 We have the $1m plan.

 Once your healthcare is figured out (arguably the toughest part of this equation!), everything else becomes much easier.

-What’s your purpose in life without a full-time job?
+Should I retire early?
+Well, what’s your purpose in life without a full-time job?

 Retiring from full-time work is great, but doing so opens up each and every day to do pretty much whatever we want.
 That sounds great to a lot of people, but those who derive their happiness entirely from their careers might have a tougher time feeling productive and accomplished after calling it quits from full-time work.